trybaeZm/Trybae_backend/README.md

 Database is mysql and mongodb <br>
 Dockerising can be possible in the future. <br>
-Connects to one pool hosted remotely on planetscale and mongodb atlas.
+Connects remotely to planetscale and mongodb atlas.

 # to start server -